mrkjdy/website/static/posts/pattern-matching/post.md

 error: could not compile `website` (bin "website") due to previous error
 ```

 Excellent!
-Not only did we get an error, but it was fatal, and it explained
+Not only did we get an error, but it was fatal, and it explains
 exactly what we need to do to fix it.
 Very nice.

 Maybe now you can see that one of the reasons why Rust is so difficult is that